EtainUpton/Etain-s-Project-2018---52167---Programming-and-Scripting/README.md

 When we download Fischer’s Iris Data Set from http://archive.ics.uci.edu/ml/datasets/Iris originally, the data set looks like this;

+## Visual Studio Code

+I used [Visual Studio Code](https://code.visualstudio.com/) to run Python.
+Prior to commencing this module I had never heard of Visual Studio Code, so I conducted some research on it.
+According to [Wikipedia]( https://en.wikipedia.org/wiki/Visual_Studio_Code); Visual Studio Code is a source code editor developed by Microsoft for Windows, Linux and macOS.
+It includes support for debugging, embedded Git control, syntax highlighting, intelligent code completion, snippets, and code refactoring.
+It is also customizable, so users can change the editor's theme, keyboard shortcuts, and preferences.
+It is free and open-source, although the official download is under a proprietary license.

 # List of References;
 *	Wikipedia - (https://en.wikipedia.org/wiki/Iris_flower_data_set)